github0null/eide-docs/docs/getting-started/setup.md

   ![](/docs_img/install_dotnet.png)

-  When `.NET Runtime` has been installed, you need to restart vscode to refresh `System Envirnoment Variables`.
+  When `.NET Runtime` has been installed, you need to restart vscode to refresh `System Environment Variables`.

   EIDE will check `.NET Runtime` before launch, goto VSCode `Output Panel` to check log.